Board of Directors

 Treasurer

-Anne was awarded a Doctor of Nursing Practice (DNP) from The Catholic University of America (CUA) in Washington, D. C. and continues to work at CUA teaching in their online DNP program.
-She earned a Nurse Practitioner (NP) degree, an MSN, and a BSN from Florida International University (FIU) in Miami and was employed at the University of Miami/Jackson Memorial Hospital for the Public Health Trust.
-She currently works at Phoebe Memorial Hospital in Albany, Georgia as an NP Hospitalist for the Gastroenterology Department and has been working in Gastroenterology for the past 27 years.
-Anne is married with three children and three grandchildren.
-Her faith and family is essential to her career and life’s work.
-She is active in her parish and is the Treasurer for The Council of Catholic Women at San Juan del Rio Roman Catholic Church in Saint Johns in the Diocese of Saint Augustine, FL.
-She has taught Faith Formation for over 20 years and was the middle school, high school, and Confirmation director.
+Anne was awarded a Doctor of Nursing Practice (DNP) from The Catholic University of America (CUA) in Washington, D. C. and has worked at CUA teaching in their online DNP program.
+She has also earned a Nurse Practitioner (NP) degree, an MSN, and a BSN from Florida International University (FIU) in Miami, and was employed at the University of Miami/Jackson Memorial Hospital for the Public Health Trust.
+She currently works at Phoebe Putney Memorial Hospital in Albany, Georgia as an NP Hospitalist for the Department of Gastroenterology and has been working in Gastroenterology for the past 29 years.
+She has delivered multiple educational lectures related to her specialty in Gastroenterology.

 Recording Secretary